hoangduytran/blender-manual/manual/editors/python_console.rst

    If the cursor is in the middle of a word, the cursor is moved to the end of the current word.
 Move to Line Begin :kbd:`Home`
    Moves the cursor to the start of the current line.

+   :kbd:`Shift-Home`: Selects all text between the cursor and the start of the current line.
 Move to Line End :kbd:`End`
    Moves the cursor to the end of the current line.

+   :kbd:`Shift-End`: Selects all text between the cursor and the end of the current line.

 Console Menu